eclarrrk/ericclark.dev/pages/about.md

   I am the Digital Director at <a href="https://infantree.com" target="_blank" rel="noopener">Infantree</a> in Lancaster, PA where we make cool websites for cool clients.

-  I have a Bachelor’s Degree in Graphic Design, but everything I know about building websites is self-taught or learned from talented coworkers.
 ---
 ## I work at the front of front-end development